Northrop F-5: Others

 AeroGroup, a private commercial company in the US, operates the CF-5B as a fighter lead-in aircraft for training and for other support services.
 There were 17 aircraft originally purchased from the Canadian Government with US State Department approval and then imported into the US in 2006.

 Since 2013, Tunisian F-5s have been used in strike missions in support of major military offensives in the border region of Mount Chaambi against Ansar al-Sharia and al-Qaeda-linked militants.

+In the mid-2010s, Thailand starting modernization of their F-5s, with the F-5ST Super Tiger prototypes that evolved into the F-5TH Super Tigris production model.

 F-5s were used by the Libyan Air Force at Wheelus Air Base in Tripoli, Libya from 1968 to 1969.